A Beginner’s Guide To Ebay

 A Beginner’s Guide To eBay

-• Start with stuff you already have.
-This is important because it allows you to get some selling experience, make a few mistakes, and get a feel for what sells well with no cash out of pocket.
+- Start with stuff you already have.
+This is important because it allows you to get some selling experience, make a few mistakes, and get a feel for what sells nicely with no cash out of pocket.

-• Once you round up a few things you’d like to sell, go to ebay and do a search for that item.
-Check the box down on the left hand column of the page that says “sold listings”.
-Looking at the sold listings will give you an idea of how popular your item is, and how much it’s selling for.
+- Once you round up a few things you’d like to sell, go to eBay and search for that item.
+Check the box on the left-hand column of the page that says “sold listings.”
+Looking at the sold listings will give you an idea of how popular your item is and how much it’s selling for.

 I use ergos as an example because… well, I love them.